nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/30-requirements/20-requirement detail.md

 The legal constrains on a system might also be relatively arbitrary in the sense that a particular buyer might obtain specific legal terms that do not apply to identical copies of the same system that are used by others.
 TAIBOM therefore needs to be able to represent such special cases and avoid overgeneralization.

-## Other factors
+## Other Considerations

 We have so far focused on the inference behaviour and legal status of a system as they account for a large proportion of what stakeholders of TAIBOM are likely to care about.
 When it comes to trust more generally, however, there are other factors that might be relevant, such as the country where a system is hosted.
+Similarly, some cybersecurity issues are not related to inference behaviour specifically, but they still relate to the behaviour of the AI system.
+TAIBOM needs to be able to represent the factors relating to the presence or absence of such issues, which are typically related to the inference software, the host environment, etc. and relate to traditional SBOM.

 ## Combining Attestations